 Newly cooked rice is first offered to the Sun at sunrise as gratitude for a bountiful harvest.
 Women prepare savouries and sweets such as vadai, murukku, paayasam which they share with their neighbours.

 Cattle are important to life in rural India.
 They are a form of wealth to the rural folks.

-The Tamils of Tamil Nadu celebrate Maattu Pongal (மாட்டுப் பொங்கல்) on the day following the Thai Pongal day.
+The Tamils of Tamil Nadu celebrate Maattu Pongal (மாட்டுப் பொங்கல்) on the day after the Thai Pongal day.
 This day is also celebrated in Andhra Pradesh and Karnataka.

 The rural folk show their affection to their cattle by applying kungumam (kumkum) on their cattle’s foreheads and garlanding them.
 A mixture of venn pongal (sweetened rice), jaggery, banana, sugar cane and other fruits.

-In many parts of Tamilnadu, youth participate in adventurous game of Jallikkattu also known as Manju Virattu, or taming the ferocious bulls to test their valour.
+In many parts of Tamilnadu, youth take part in the adventurous game of Jallikkattu also known as Manju Virattu, or taming the ferocious bulls, to test their valour.